-For most schools in the US, when you apply to a PhD program, you are usually picked out by one (or more) professors who think you’d be a good.
-After visiting the school, one the student usually decides which professor they want to start working with.
+For most schools in the US, when you apply to a PhD program, students are usually picked out by one or more professors who think you’d be a good fit.
+After visiting the school, the student decides which professor they want to work with and commit to the school.
 When the student starts at the school, they are funded by the professor and they start doing great things together.
 However, some schools don’t follow this system.

 Cornell’s Free Agent System

 At Cornell, and a few other schools, the admission process looks a bit different.
-When a PhD student is admitted to Cornell, they are told that they are admitted to the department, which is supposed to highlight Cornell’s committment towards the student freedom.
-Concretely, this means that Cornell guarantees funding for the student without tying them to an advisor 1 for the first few years.
+When a PhD student is admitted to Cornell, they are are admitted to the department, which highlights Cornell’s commitment towards the student’s academic freedom.
+Concretely, this means that Cornell guarantees funding, usually through teaching assistantship, for the student without tying them to an advisor.
 This is supposed to allow the students to explore and talk to potential advisors without being worried about funding.
 This is the Free Agent system at Cornell.
 Students are free agents till they decide who they want to work with.

-Cornell’s free agent system was devised when the department was young and the incoming PhD students tended to have comparatively less reserch experience.
-The free agent system allowed students to explore different areas without being pressured to work on topics they might not like.
-However, in the recent years, the makeup of people applying to PhD programs has drastically changed — students tend to come in with a lot more research experience and are usually pretty sure about the area they want to work in.
+Cornell’s free agent system was devised when the department was young and the incoming PhD students tended to have comparatively less research experience.
+The free agent system allowed students to explore different areas without being pressured into working on topics they might disliked.
+However, in the recent years, the makeup of people applying to PhD programs has drastically changed — students tend to come in with a lot more research experience and are usually quite certain about the area they want to work in.